wangheer2010/PasswordGenerator/README.md

 ### Step 6

-Create a function so that the password is generated and the password is either displayed in an alert or written to the page
+Create a function so that the password is generated and the password is displayed on the page